webplantmedia/.vim/README.md

 $ ln -s ~/.vim/.gvimrc ~/.gvimrc
 ```

-or you can copy and customize your own vimrc and gvimrc files.
+or you can copy and customize your own .vimrc and .gvimrc files.
 Just create a copy.

 ```
 $ cp ~/.vim/.vimrc ~/.vimrc